Imprisoned Navalny learns documentary about him wins Oscar - NewsBreak

 Navalny's wife, Yulia, also spoke, saying: “My husband is in prison just for telling the truth.
 My husband is in prison just for defending democracy.
 Alexei, I am dreaming of the day you will be free and our country will be free.
 Stay strong, my love.”

-His daughter Dasha told reporters that the only way the family is able to stay in touch with him is through letters, with defense lawyers able to visit him occasionally.
-His health is deteriorating, which is worrying, she said.
+His daughter Dasha told reporters at the event that the only way the family is able to stay in touch with him is through letters, and defense lawyers are able to visit him occasionally.
+His health is deteriorating, she said, which is worrying.

 Lyubov Sobol, Navalny's longtime ally, said in an interview with The Associated Press that the documentary's success represented “an important signal that the world sees the efforts to fight for democracy in Russia, the world supports brave and courageous people who have challenged Vladimir Putin and have been fighting the unequal battle with evil, which is now tormenting the entire world and Ukraine in the first place.”